kishandonga/EasyPrefs/README.md

 If you pass context manually then no need to initialize lib on the application class, For, more information refer [here](app/src/androidTest/java/com/sample/easyprefs)

 ## Future Scope
-- has and remove support provided to secure operations.
 - add sorting on the Set so get direct sorted data.
-- to make life easier adding more api in near future
 - callback extend as we already have in the preferences.
+- provide suggestions to make this lib more helpful.

 ---